rccordell/s19rm/index.md

 layout: page
 title: Reading Machines — Technology and the Book
-subtitle: An experiential graduate seminar in the English Department at Northeastern University Spring, 2019
+subtitle: An experiential graduate seminar in the English Department at Northeastern University, Spring 2019
 bigimg: /img/letterpress.jpg
 ---